 We cater for boys and girls aged between 8 and 16 years who’s primary special educational need is Social, Emotional and Mental Health difficulties.
 The pupils’ needs may be complex, creating significant barriers to learning.
 They may have associated behavioural difficulties, but they will not have severe learning difficulties.

 The students’ needs may be complex, creating significant barriers to learning.

+We work closely with the Local Authority on our admissions processes.
+We aim to have each years new intake completed in the January before a September start, allowing for a strong transition process to then take place.
+Please be aware, we are an over subscribed school and we always receive vastly more consultations for placements than we have capacity to accept.
 Each application is assessed on an individual basis.
 In each case, we take account of the needs of the individual child and consider whether the school would be suitable to meet their needs with particular reference to the following factors.

 The pupil will be aged between 8 and 16 years of age

 The pupil will have an Education, Health & Care Plan (EHCP)